Sentiero Grandi Alberi: The “Trail of big trees” Hike Near Vicenza, Italy

 After soaking in the views, I finally arrive at Gazza, my spirits high.
 The trail leads me to the Cesare Battisti Refuge at 1260m, a perfect spot to relax, enjoy a warm meal, and reflect on the day’s journey.

 I usually bring my 38L Osprey Kyte bag that can hold all sorts of items.
 In this case, you are going to want to bring your camera and yes you can even use your drone at Sentiero Grandi Alberi.
-Be mindful of the animals and the people who live in this beautiful area.
+However, be mindful of the animals and the people who live in this beautiful area.
+Always consult d-flight.it if you want to fly a drone!

 - Check the weather before heading out.